Thomas Coram and the Foundling Hospital

 When shipbuilder Captain Thomas Coram returned from America he was horrified by the poverty of London.
-Many young children were living rough on the streets, often surviving through begging or by petty-crime.
-Parents often had no choice but to abandon new-born babies because they were so poor they were unable to afford basic food, clothing and shelter for the child.
+Many young children were living rough on the streets, often surviving through begging or by petty crime.
+Parents often had no choice but to abandon new-born babies because and were so poor they were unable to afford basic food, clothing and shelter for the child.
 An unmarried working woman who gave birth would most likely be cast out from her employment and both she and the baby stigmatized for the remainder of their lives.
 Around a thousand babies were abandoned each year in London.

 Born in Lyme Regis in Dorset in 1668 Coram’s formal education was limited.
 He went to sea at the age of eleven and was apprenticed to a London shipwright at sixteen.
-He was commissioned to buy oak for the navy during the wars against France during the 1690s and then moved to Boston, Massachusetts, intending to set up a shipyard.
+He was commissioned to buy oak for the navy during the wars against France during the 1690s and then he moved to Boston, Massachusetts, intending to set up a shipyard.

-In theory such children were the responsibility of the parish of their mother but first she had to be found and proven she was a long-term resident, which in London, with so many people arriving from around the country, was not necessarily the case.
+In theory such children were the responsibility of the parish of their mother but first she had to be found and proven as a long-term resident, which in London, with so many people arriving from around the country, was not necessarily the case.
 Most parishes had limited funds, gained from the Poor Rate, a levy that was resented by most parishioners, many of whom believed it only encouraged paupers to be lazy and women in wantonness and prostitution.
 Those children who were taken in had to endure an upbringing in the parish poor-house or, after 1722, workhouses where they were often harshly treated.
 Ninety percent of children born in London and kept in workhouses died before they were five.
-Yet there were provisions for abandoned babies in a number of the other main cities of Europe, including the Hôpital des Enfans-Trouvés in Paris since 1670.
+Yet there were provisions for abandoned babies in a number of the other main cities of Europe, including the Hôpital des Enfans-Trouvés in Paris from 1670.
 Christ’s Hospital in London had taken in genuine orphans since Tudor times but illegitimate children were frowned upon.

 By 1722 Coram had formed an idea to create a hospice, or ‘hospital’, where such children – ‘foundlings’ – could be housed and educated.
 To establish such a non-profit making, independent and secular institution required finance.
-However Coram – pugnacious, poorly spoken, and rather rough in character – was not the type who could easily mix with nobility and the higher levels of society so was initially unable to persuade anyone of any wealth to fund the venture.
-Those he approached had the opinion that to take in unwanted and illegitimate children would only further encourage women in ‘”wickedness”.
+However, Coram – pugnacious, poorly spoken, and rather rough in character – was not the type who could easily mix with nobility and the higher levels of society so was initially unable to persuade anyone of any wealth to fund the venture.
+Those he approached had the opinion that to take in unwanted and illegitimate children would only further encourage women in “wickedness”.
 He was, however, an energetic man who persevered in the face of adversity.

 After many years of campaigning the tide began to turn when Queen Caroline, wife of George II, became interested in the Hospital for Foundlings in Paris.
 Another factor was that the population of the country had declined, in contrast to those of France and Spain, and there was a growing feeling that the poor could somehow be used more profitably for the benefit of the nation, particularly in the armed forces.
 These things legitimized the idea of a hospital, opening the door for Coram to approach fashionable and aristocratic ladies who were sure to follow the thinking of the Queen.
 A break-through came in 1729 when the Duchess of Somerset took an interest.
 Coram began creating petitions to the King.
 First came a ‘Ladies Petition’ of friends and relatives of the Duchess.
-From 1734 he began to persuade noblemen, gentleman, justices of the peace, professionals and merchants to add their support.
-Already in his seventies but still without financial backing he spent his time walking around London, covering up to twelve miles each day to visit anyone of wealth and respectability.
+From 1734 Coram began to persuade noblemen, gentleman, justices of the peace, professionals and merchants to add their support.
+Already in his seventies, but still without financial backing, he spent his time walking around London, covering up to 12 miles each day to visit anyone of wealth and respectability.
 Coram argued that it was better to raise children to take up a respectable life of labour rather than leave them to drift into one of begging on the streets and thieving.

-While the governors planned the hospital a temporary house was leased at Hatton Garden, nurses and cooks hired, and all the necessary furniture and provisions purchased.
+While the governors planned the hospital, a temporary house was leased at Hatton Garden, nurses and cooks hired, and all the necessary furniture and provisions purchased.
 A shield was painted by Hogarth and hung over the door.
 A notice was issued that any parent was able to deposit a child on the evening of 25th March 1741, without any questions asked, in order that mothers could remain anonymous.
 Coram, Hogarth and two other governors were there to watch over proceedings.
 A large crowd of women arrived with babes in arms and each child was inspected by the hospital’s doctor.
 The process took four hours, until by midnight all available places were taken and the mothers sent away, many leaving a small message or token to stay with the child, which still remain with the hospital today.
-The capacity of the original building was just thirty children.
+The capacity of the original building was just 30 children.
 One of the governors had to explain to those mothers who were unsuccessful that more would be accepted as soon as places became available and begged them not to abandon the children.
-Unfortunately it was already too late to save some of the undernourished babies and two died within the first three days.
+Unfortunately, it was already too late to save some of the undernourished babies and two died within the first three days.
 Each baby who was admitted and survived was baptized and named after one of the benefactors, with the first two given the names Thomas and Eunice Coram after the captain and his wife.
 Others were named after benefactors of the hospital.